IainWinter/WinterDevBake/README.md

 # WinterDevBake

 Main purpose of this is for the custom syntax highlighting that I like to do.
 No web based C++ syntax highlighter can color classes, so this solves that by allowing custom tags to be used.
-Simple symbols are handles in a preprocessor.
+Simple symbols are handled in a preprocessor.

 ```